uliska/GSoC_proposal/README.md

 Working view, Index view and HEAD view
 - three views of current file and corresponding music views.
 - optional: HEAD view and Index view will be shown from new created temp files.
 A caching system to cache LilyPond files and pdfs is considered.
+*(Comment (UL): I've had your demo running in my Frescobaldi since you made it available, and I see two problems: the cached files show up as "modified files" for Git, and they don't notice external changes.
+For example, if I change a branch externally or commit externally, they are not updated.
+This doesn't have to be considered in the proposal, but I wanted to point this out now instaed of later.)*

 Git info
 - display current file's git status: *untracked*, *unmodified*, *modified*, *staged*, *staged modified*